Workflow Analysis Tree and applying changes

 This opens the Workflow mode in Breeze where you can add one or more workflows.

-Each workflow starts out empty without any images, and with a snapshot how the Analysis Tree looked like when the Workflow was created.
+Each workflow starts out empty without any images, and with a snapshot of how the Analysis Tree looked like when the Workflow was created.

-You can edit the Analysis Tree in the workflow without affecting the main project Analysis Tree, and record images that are stored separately from the the main project.
+You can edit the Analysis Tree in the workflow without affecting the main project Analysis Tree, and record images that are stored separately from the main project.